xzackli/nawrapper/docs/source/usage/quickstart.rst

   namap_2 = nw.namap(map_I=imap + noise_map_2, mask=mask)

 Next we compute the mode-coupling matrix.
-We need the binning file, which we store in `notebooks/data/`.
+We need the binning file, which we have in the `repository`_ under `notebooks/data/`.
 You'll need to point it to the right path on your own installation.
+This is the slow part, you might want to get a snack while you wait (about 5 minutes on 1 core for a map of this size).

 .. code:: python